mi6/ic-ui-kit/.github/pull_request_template.md

 - [ ] Correct roles used and ARIA attributes used correctly where required.
 - [ ] Logical heading structure is maintained, and the HTML elements used for headings can be changed to fit within the wider page structure.
 - [ ] All prop combinations work without issue.
+- [ ] Changes to docs package checked and committed.